dullage/tahskr-server/README.md

 There are two parts to tahskr.
 The **server side** that stores and serves data (that's this repo) and the [**frontend**](https://github.com/Dullage/tahskr) that provides a web interface accessible from a mobile/desktop browser or Windows Electron app.

-Both parts can be self-hosted but you only really need to self-host the server side as [tahskr.com](https://tahskr.com) or the published Electron app can be used to access data on any tahskr server.

 ## Screenshot

 ![Screenshot](https://github.com/Dullage/tahskr/blob/master/docs/screenshot.png?raw=true)